 Rendered in the artist’s characteristic, Post-Impressionist style, The Starry Night features short, painterly brushstrokes, an artificial color palette, and a focus on luminescence.
 This artistic approach is particularly evident in the sky, which is composed of a thickly-applied tonal collection of blue and gold hues.

 The ethereal painting’s balanced composition is composed of celestial swirls, stylized stars, a radiating moon, an idyllic village, and a sky-high cypress tree.
-While the depiction is based on his real-life view of the village, Van Gogh took some liberties when painting it.
+While the depiction is based on his real-life view of the village, van Gogh took some liberties when painting it.
 A notable fact, as the Dutch artist was known for faithfully painting what he saw before him.

 The sky of The Starry Night is the most dream-like element to the composition.
 There, van Gogh seems to convey turbulent emotion, particularly in the swirls that move across the canvas.
 In the same way, the hamlet, including the prominent church spire (which is thought to be inspired by the architecture of his home in the Netherlands) is also entirely imagined.